robotdad/GPIO_IOToggle_TrustZone_Discovery_U5/README.md

 Follow the prompts for creating the repo on GitHub.
 You will want to add a remote, defaults are fine.

 ## Configuring the board
-There is a [readme.txt](readme.txt) in the root project folder that describes how to configure the board.
+There is a [readme-st.md](readme-st.md) in the root project folder that describes how to configure the board.
 You will need to have the STM32CubeProgrammer installed to configure the option bytes to enable TrustZone.
 Note that some of the option bytes are not visible until TrustZone is enabled.
 So start by launching STM32CubeProgrammer and connecting your board.
 You will find this by selecting OB in the menu for Option Bytes.
 TZEN is under the User Configuration section.
 Set TZEN=1 by selecting the checkbox.
 Make sure DBANK=1 with that checkbox selected as well.
 Now press Apply.
 After the option bytes are set you will see some new categories.

 Under Secure Area 1, set SECWM1_PSTRT value = 0x0  and SECWM1_PEND value = 0x7F meaning all 128 pages of Bank1 set as secure.